 ….

-If the CS Required subfield in a Trigger frame is 1, then the non-AP STA shall consider the status of the CCA [using energy detect defined in (#2365)27.3.22.6 (CCA sensitivity) and the virtual carrier sense (NAV)] during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.
+If the CS Required subfield in a Trigger frame is 1, then the non-AP STA shall consider ED-based CCA (see 27.3.22.6.4 (CCA sensitivity for signals not occupying the primary 20 MHz channel)) and virtual CS (see 10.3.2.1 (CS mechanism)) during the SIFS between the Trigger frame and the PPDU sent in response to the Trigger frame.

 Proposed text of option 2: